 The pre-requisite to discover NetApp NAS devices is a valid read SNMP community string.
 This is also true for SAN switches.

-For any other device, the pre-requisite is credentials to access an SMI-S provider (via WBEM).
+For any other device, the pre-requisite is credentials to access an SMI-S provider (via WBEM) or REST API.
 The SMI-S provider can either be running on the SAN device or on a supported storage management software server.
 Detailed pre-requisites for each vendor/model are available in Configipedia.

 To discover and link storage consumers (hosts), credentials are required for accessing any host which is a consumer of the storage, and that the HBA ID is discovered.